The WeatherCams below refresh automatically every 15 seconds and are updated 24 hours a day.

 St Andrews SkyCam

 Our brand new all-sky camera, located atop the University of St Andrews, went live on the 13th of July 2016.
-This unique camera provides near 360° views of sky conditions over the St Andrews area.
+This unique high-definition camera, provides near 360° views of sky conditions over the St Andrews area and updates once a minute.
 As the camera is sensitive in the Near Infrared (NIR) spectrum, it is possible to ascertain cloud cover, even at night.

 Shortly after dusk, the camera will automatically switch to "night mode", where high gain is applied to the image sensor, to increase the definition of night time cloud cover.
 Shortly before dusk, the camera will return to "day mode".